+Update 7/15/20.
 Have you seen the Metamucil commercial featuring Michael Strahan of the “Live With Kelly and Michael” morning TV show?
-In the commercial, Michael says that Metamucil “helps me feel fuller between meals.”
+In the commercial, Michael says Metamucil “helps me feel fuller between meals.”
 He called it “The Meta Effect.”
 If you’re like me, you may have wondered when Metamucil became a weight loss supplement.
 I became curious and wanted to take a closer look at it.
 So in this review, I'm going to review the weight loss benefits of Metamucil and see if there is anything to them.
-I even called the makers of Metamucil too to try to get to the bottom of this.
+I even called the makers of Metamucil, too, to get to the bottom of this.
 Keep reading and see what I discovered.

-I looked on the label of a bottle of Metamucil and saw that 1 teaspoons continued the following ingredients: Psyllium husk, citric acid, natural and artificial orange flavor, yellow 6.
+I looked on the label of a bottle of Metamucil and saw 1 teaspoon contained the following ingredients: Psyllium husk, citric acid, natural and artificial orange flavor, yellow 6.
 The nutrition label lists this breakdown of nutrients:

 Amount Per Serving